MeterianHQ/meterian-github-action/README.md

 ```
 The workflow above will cause the Meterian Github action to scan your repository and perform the autofix fixing any vulnerable dependency with either the latest safe patch or minor version update, and fixing any outdated dependency with the latest safe patch version update where applicable.
 Following the fixes if changes have been made within the repo as instructed by the `autofix_with_pr` flag, a pull request will be opened detailing on these changes.

-Identical pull request will not be reopened by default.
-To change this behaviour set the environment variable "ALWAYS_OPEN_PRS" to true in your workflow.
+Identical pull requests will not be reopened by default.
+To change this behaviour set the environment variable `ALWAYS_OPEN_PRS` to true in your workflow.

+#### PR modes
+By default one pull request capturing one change is opened though for specific programming languages and their manifest files this behaviour can be changed through PR modes.
+Set your desired PR mode through the environment variable `PR_MODE` in your workflow.
+So far the only available mode is the `bysln` mode.
+When using it, if your project is organised through .NET solutions and if a change is applied across project in a given solution the resulting pull request will capture all those occurrences.

 **Note**: as of now the autofix will only work on the following manifest files:
 - pom.xml (Java, maven)